neondatabase-labs/pgpi/README.md

 ### Postgres and MITM attacks

 If your connection goes over a public network and you can use `pgpi` without changing any connection security options, you’re vulnerable to an [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-This is an urgent security problem. `pgpi` did’t cause it, but it might help you show it up.
+This is an urgent security problem. `pgpi` didn’t cause it, but it might help you show it up.

 To properly secure a Postgres connection, you must use at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own authority) `sslmode=verify-ca`.

 Note that `sslmode=require` is quite widely used but [provides no security against MITM attacks](https://neon.com/blog/postgres-needs-better-connection-security-defaults), because it does nothing to check who’s on the other end of a connection.

-## Get started
+## Get started with `pgpi`

 On macOS, install `pgpi` via our Homebrew tap: